Dental Hygienist Training in Massachusetts with School Information

 Students who already hold a bachelor's degree and want to transition to dental hygienist work can enroll in MCPHS's postbaccalaureate program, which bypasses the B.S. program's general education requirements and can be completed in 16 months.
 Like the B.S. program, the postbaccalaureate program contains strong clinical components.

 Practicing dental hygienists can apply for a part-time, online master's program in community oral health.
 Students complete coursework in public health, epidemiology and health management, and undertake a case study project that serves as a master's thesis.
+Some students may qualify to earn a dual degree with a public health track.
 Graduates often pursue leadership roles in health administration, dental product marketing and health research agencies.

 Springfield Technical Community College